 Asia Road Racing Championship

-Yamaha began creating a tiered step-up program in 2015 to discover and develop riders from Asia and help them progress upward.
-As one step along that path, the AP250 class was created as an environment to help young riders make the switch from underbones to motorcycles and begin their challenge towards the world stage of racing.
-In 2016, the Yamaha Racing Team was established as Yamaha's top team in the SS600 class to act as the next level for AP250 riders to aim for.
+Yamaha began creating a tiered step-up structure in 2015 to discover and develop riders from Asia and help them progress upward.
+When the AP250 class was introduced, Yamaha provided support like offering motorcycle racing knowhow, etc., to teams run by its local subsidiaries and set up an environment for young riders on these teams to embark on a challenge toward world-class competition.
+Yamaha has continued this support since 2016, also establishing Yamaha Racing Team ASEAN in the SS600 class to act not only as its top team in the series, but also as a goal for young riders to aim for.

-The YZF-R6 is a middleweight supersport model that made its world debut in 1998 at the Intermot show in Germany, and then went on sale in Europe and North America.
+The YZF-R6 is a middleweight supersport model that made its world debut in 1998 at the INTERMOT show in Germany, and then went on sale in Europe and North America.
 After several model revamps over the years, the 2017 model incorporated technology from the YZF-R1 flagship superbike and was released as the newest iteration.
 Like the R1, it boasts excellent potential as a base machine for racing and is widely used in competition, from national series to the world championships.
-The R6 has claimed numerous race victories, including winning the World Supersport Championship for the fifth time last season, proving its performance in the pinnacle series for production middleweight supersport motorcycles.
+The R6 has an extensive list of victories, including last season in 2018 when it won a second straight World Supersport Championship title—the sixth time in all—and claimed the SS600 class crown with Ratthapong Wilairot riding for the Yamaha Thailand Racing Team.

 In the ARRC, teams modify the base production machine according to series regulations to enhance its performance.